The key to success in any endeavour is measurement.

 When it comes to digital marketing, this truism barely needs stating.
 No marketer in his or her right mind would walk into the CMO's office without a set of precise measures indicating the success (or failure!) of last month's new campaign.

-Measuring Key Performance for Online Communities
+Measuring Key Performance for Online Community Forums

 As I’m sure we all know, a key performance indicator (KPI) is a precise, quantifiable measure that a company uses to gauge its performance in a given activity.